knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

    ```
     1. Above command created a namespace `knative-samples` and labelled it with `knative-eventing-injection=enabled`, to enable eventing in the namespace.
 Verify using the following command:
         ```shell
-        kubectl describe ns knative-samples
+        kubectl get ns knative-samples --show-labels
         ```
-    1. It deployed the helloworld-go app as a Knative Service Service.
+    1. It deployed the helloworld-go app as a K8s Deployment and created a K8s service names helloworld-go.
 Verify using the following command.
-Make sure that Ready=true:
         ```shell
+        kubectl --namespace knative-samples get deployments helloworld-go

-        kubectl --namespace knative-samples get ksvc
+        kubectl --namespace knative-samples get svc helloworld-go
         ```
     1. It created a Knative Eventing Trigger to route certain events to the helloworld-go application.
-Run the following command and note Spec.Filter.Attributes.
-Make sure that Status.Conditions of type=Ready is True.
+Make sure that Ready=true
         ```shell
-        kubectl --namespace knative-samples describe trigger helloworld-go
+        kubectl --namespace knative-samples get trigger helloworld-go
         ```
 ## Send and verify CloudEvents
 Once you have deployed the application and verified that the namespace, sample application and trigger are ready, let's send a CloudEvent.